lieweHenksie/umntu_wasemzini/README.md

  For now we are still a hedonistic little superbaby testing it's morality.
 A single organism in its infancy, just barely able to to communicate with itself.

-We are obscured from ourselves,
+Obscured from ourselves,

-But many of our truths exist already, in a foreign metafor, or a funeral rite, or an elder's smile.
+And even though many of our truths may exist already, perhaps in a foreign metafor, or a funeral rite, or an elder's smile.

 Just as  all people must know themselves, eventually, we will know each other.

 My silly ambition and glorious purpose is trivial.